-Earlier analyses for another PACE site identified a potential quality issue for reports on receipt of exam-based credentials in the three-year follow-up survey.
-Specifically, estimates of exambased certifications and licenses for the San Diego Workforce Partnership's Bridge to Employment in the Healthcare Industry program were much lower than those based on the short-term survey at 18 months after randomization (Farrell and Martinson 2017).
-This points to a clear problem, since the percent who ever received these credentials cannot diminish over time.
+Earlier analyses for another PACE site had identified a potential quality issue in reporting on receipt of exam-based credentials in the PACE three-year follow-up survey.
+Specifically, estimates of exam-based certifications and licenses for the San Diego Workforce Partnership's Bridge to Employment in the Healthcare Industry program at three years (see Judkins et al. 2020) were much lower than those based on the 18-month survey (see Farrell and Martinson 2017).
+This points to a clear problem, because the percentage of participants who ever received such credentials cannot diminish over time.

-A review of the survey's skip patterns and wording identified three features in the design of the three-year instrument that might have led to fewer credentials of this type being reported than were in the 18-month follow-up survey:
+A review of the survey's skip patterns and wording identified three features in the design of the three-year instrument for the PACE project that might have led to fewer credentials of this type being reported than were reported in the 18-month survey:

 - First, the three-year instrument allowed only respondents with some formal schooling since randomization to report exam-based certifications and licenses.
 However, people who learn skills on the job or through independent online study (such as YouTube tutorials) can sit for the exams for many certifications and licenses. - Second, the wording for the three-year instrument strongly emphasized that "schoolissued certificates" were not the same thing as "exam-based certifications and licenses."
 We had introduced this language to ease confusion about the difference between credentials issued by schools and credentials issued by other authorities.
-However, because some schools serve as proxy administrators of exams for credentials that are actually issued by other authorities, it is possible that this wording led some people to report exam-based credentials as school-based credentials or to not report them at all. - The third feature is just the greater passage of time.
+However, because some schools serve as proxy administrators of exams for credentials that are actually issued by other authorities, it is possible that this wording led some respondents to report exam-based credentials as school-based credentials or to not report them at all. - The third feature is just the greater passage of time.
 Respondents may not have renewed exam-based certifications and licenses or they might have discovered that the credentials are less useful than anticipated, either of which could have reduced respondents' inclination to report older exam-based credentials.

-Given this review, we decided that the short-term follow-up survey reports of early exam-based credentials earned are probably more accurate than the reports from the three-year survey.
-Accordingly, we decided to combine reporting for the two time periods.
-The composite measure of receipt of any exam-based credential since randomization was set to yes if the respondent either reported it in the 18-month survey or reported receiving such a credential in the three-year survey at a time point after the date of the 18-month survey interview.
-For the 15 percent of the sample who did not respond at 18 months, we imputed a response.
-When receipt dates were not reported in the three-year survey, we also imputed them.
-Both of these imputations are discussed above in Section B.3.
+Given this review, the PACE research team decided that the 18-month follow-up survey reporting on early exam-based credentials earned are probably more accurate than the three-year survey reporting.
+Accordingly, we decided to combine data on exam-based credentials for the two time periods for PACE three-year impact reports.
+This new composite measure of receipt of any exam-based credential since randomization was set to yes if the respondent reported receiving such a credential either in the 18-month survey or in the three-year survey at a time point after the date of the 18-month survey interview.

+For the 15 percent of the study sample that did not respond to the 18-month survey, we imputed a response on receipt of exam-based credentials.
+When receipt dates were not reported in the three-year survey, we imputed them, as well.
+Both of these imputations were discussed in Section B.3.